Specialty

 Julian R. Rachele Prize

 Our lab is interested in understanding how neurons are born, how they extend axons, and how they regenerate or fail to regenerate after injury.
 Brain and spinal cord injuries account for billions of dollars each year in medical costs.
 Understanding classic and identifying novel signaling pathways that promote neurogenesis and axonogenesis will provide new molecular targets towards effective CNS regeneration.
-Similar mechanisms that regulate the neural stem cell (NSC) niche also regulate tumor stem cells (TSCs).
-Developing strategies to shrink the TSC pool by inhibiting proliferation, inducing apoptosis or promoting differentiation will have great impact on treating primary brain tumor, which is one of the leading causes of death in children and young adults.
+Similar mechanisms that regulate the neural stem cell niche also regulate brain tumor stem cells.
+Developing strategies to shrink the tumor stem cell pool by inhibiting proliferation, inducing apoptosis or promoting differentiation will have great impact on treating primary brain tumors.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.